rambasnet/NetworkSecurity/course/demos/mitm/README.md

 ### Note

-- If the browser shows legit content instead of the modified one, make sure clear all the browser cookies, cache and everything from Privacy & Security page and reload the page
+- If the alice's browser shows legit content instead of the modified one, make sure to clear all the browser cookies, cache and everything from Privacy & Security page of both external (host) and docker (alice) browsers and reload the page on alice's browser.

 ## DNS Spoof - Not Working YET